HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 2.2.0 </span> Related Projects

 The [Clinical Decision Support Authoring Tool](https://cds.ahrq.gov/cdsconnect/authoring) is a component of the CDS Connect project funded by the Agency for Healthcare Research and Quality [(AHRQ)](https://www.ahrq.gov/).
 The Documentation section of this implementation guide describes the PDDI CDS artifact knowledge at a narrative and semi-structured level.
-Although currently not tested, it should be possible to use the authoring tool to develop CQL from similar semi-structured descriptions.
+Although currently not tested, it should be possible to use the authoring tool to develop CQL from similar semi-structured knowledge representations.

 ## <span style="color:silver"> 2.3.0 </span> CDS Function

 To invoke the PDDI CDS service, the EHR needs to send a CDS Hooks request at a pre-specified step the workflow process.
-The CDS Service then parses and processes the request to determine if the prescribed medication conflicts with a medication the patient is presumably taking.
-If the condition is satisfied, the CDS Service provides individualized information based on the PDDI knowledge base.
+The CDS service then parses and processes the request to determine if the prescribed medication conflicts with a medication the patient is presumably taking.
+If this condition is satisfied, the CDS service provides individualized information based on the PDDI knowledge base.

 ## <span style="color:silver"> 2.4.0 </span> Assumptions
 ### <span style="color:silver"> 2.4.1 </span>Clinical
 {:.no_toc}

 PDDIs are, to an extent, theoretical due to knowledge gaps in the literature.
 Thus, alert specificity and individualized information is limited by available knowledge.
 The goal of contextualizing or individualizing these alerts is not only to reduce the number of alerts, by increasing specificity, but to improve the clinical relevance of the information that is presented.
-In this respect, PDDI CDS may function as an educational tool to raise awareness of known factors that may mitigate or increase risk associated with PDDIs.
+In this respect, PDDI CDS may function as an educational tool to raise awareness of known factors that may mitigate or potentiate the risk associated with PDDIs.
 Gaps in the literature relating to contextual factors is a known issue of the domain and is a key limitation to this and other PDDI CDS systems.
 Moreover, with this limitation, unknown medication adherence, and data quality/availability – it is ultimately the clinician's decision whether to proceed with interacting orders.

 ### <span style="color:silver"> 2.4.2 </span> Technical
 {:.no_toc}

-The goal of CDS is to bring clinically relevant information to the clinician at the right time.
-Therefore, CDS performance is required to meet clinician expectations.
+The goal of CDS is to bring clinically relevant information to the clinician at the right time; therefore, CDS performance is required to meet clinician expectations.
 Delays in presenting information may lead to unsuccessful CDS adoption and clinician frustration.
-While the implementor remains in control of fulfilling prefetch queries, this is a key component of the CDS Hooks standard that supports the CDS system performance.
+While the implementor remains in control of fulfilling prefetch queries, this is a key component of the CDS Hooks standard and supports the CDS system performance.
 Depending on the patient and service, prefetch data may encompass a variety resources captured during various time periods, so it is crucial that implementors and clinicians refine prefetch template parameters to obtain only data that is clinically relevant.
 The EHR may combine several methods to satisfy prefetch templates.
 For more information see the Documentation section, [Prefetch Role](documentation.html).

 Each implementation MAY employ a slightly different approach to ensure successful integration of the CDS system.
 Here are several general aspects to assess:

 * Technical framework for the EHR to interact with CDS Hooks

-    * EHR CDS Hooks requests
+    * EHR creating and sending CDS Hooks requests

-    * EHR capture and presentation of CDS Hooks response
+    * EHR capturing and presenting CDS Hooks responses

-    * EHR capture, process, modify, and store a DetectedIssue resource
+    * EHR capturing, processing, modifying, and storing a DetectedIssue resource

 * Terminology mapping (e.g., RxNorm, LOINC)